What controls star formation in the central 500 pc of the Galaxy?

-Alternatively, cosmic rays could originate from the activity of the central black hole of the Milky Way, which accretes at a rate of $\dot{M}\la10^{-8}~\msun~{\rm yr}^{-1}$ \citep{quataert00,baganoff03}.
-We assume that 0.5\% of the accreted rest mass energy is available to heat the gas \citep[e.g.][]{dimatteo05}, and follow a similar argument as for the case of SN-powered cosmic rays above.
-This yields a critical volume density of $n_{\rm BH}\sim6\times10^{-3}~{\rm cm}^{-3}$ for the accretion-generated cosmic ray pressure to compete with the turbulence in the volume of the 100-pc ring.} Cosmic rays are also unimportant compared to the thermal pressure anywhere other than the 100-pc ring, where the thermal and cosmic ray pressures are comparable to within a factor of three. {Hence, they may not be important kinematically, but they could be relevant for setting the temperature of the gas \citep{ao13,yusefzadeh13}.
-We conclude that feedback processes in general, and radiative, supernova, and black-hole feedback in particular, are not consistently inhibiting star formation in the CMZ.\footnote{{Although locally they may drive arches and bubbles -- there will always be some (small) volume $V$ such that the feedback pressure from the enclosed stars competes with the turbulent pressure.
-For the 100-pc ring (and hence Sgr~B2 where most of the star formation takes place), cosmic rays overcome the turbulence for $V\la8~{\rm pc}^{3}$ or $R\la1~{\rm pc}$}.} {Of course, whether or not this also holds in other, extragalactic cases depends on their recent star formation and black hole activity.}}
+Cosmic rays are also unimportant compared to the thermal pressure anywhere other than the 100-pc ring, where the thermal and cosmic ray pressures are comparable to within a factor of a few.
+Hence, they may not be important kinematically, but they could be relevant for setting the temperature of the gas \citep{ao13,yusefzadeh13}.
+We conclude that feedback processes in general, and radiative, supernova, and black-hole feedback in particular, are not consistently inhibiting star formation in the CMZ.\footnote{Although locally they may drive arches and bubbles -- there will always be some (small) volume $V$ such that the feedback pressure from the enclosed stars competes with (or outweighs) the turbulent pressure.
+For the 100-pc ring (and hence Sgr~B2 where most of the star formation takes place), cosmic rays overcome the turbulence for $V\la50~{\rm pc}^{3}$ or $R\la2~{\rm pc}$.} Of course, whether or not this also holds in other, extragalactic cases depends on their recent star formation history and their black hole activity.